-The terms of the Agreement permit the Company to acquire a 100% interest in the Tenoriba property by issuing a total of 900,000 common shares and making total cash payments of US\$160,000 to the vendors over the four year option period and spending US\$1,000,000 in exploration expenditures on or before June 30, 2016.
+The terms of the original Agreement permit the Company to acquire a 100% interest in the Tenoriba project by issuing a total of 225,000 common shares and making total cash payments of US\$160,000 to the vendors over the four year option period and spending US\$1 million in exploration expenditures on or before June 30, 2016.
 The Agreement also allows for a 2% NSR royalty payable to the vendors upon commercial production.
 The royalty can be purchased by the Company at any time within a three month period from commencement of commercial production for US\$1,500,000.

-On March 12, 2015, the Agreement was amended (the "Amended Agreement") to provide for the following payments:
+On March 12, 2015, the Agreement was amended (the "Amended Agreement") and on September 28, 2016, the Agreement was further amended (the "Second Amended Agreement") to provide for the following payments: